AdaGold/video-store-consumer-old/README.md

 # Project: Video Store Consumer
-__Project Goals:__ Create a single-page application that allows the user to interact with a library of movies.
+Create a single-page application that allows the user to interact with a library of movies.
 The final product will be something like the interface used at a RedBox kiosk or on Netflix.

+### Learning Goals
+- Explore asynchronous HTTP requests in the browser
+- Leverage jQuery's event observation framework to enable dynamic interactions in the browser
+- Organize browser-based javascript for reusability and maintainability
+- Utilize UI/UX best practices for usability and accessibility

+### Project Info
 __Project API:__ For this project, use the [Video Store API](https://github.com/AdaGold/VideoStoreAPI) you created previously.
 Specifically, this single-page application will interact with the `/movies` endpoint(s) created for that project.

 __Alternate Project API:__ I've provided a [Node/Express app to act as the project's backend API](https://github.com/AdaGold/video-store-kiosk-api).
 You may, __with instructor permission__, use this API instead of the API you built for the _Video Store API_ project.
 See the alternate API's [README](https://github.com/AdaGold/video-store-kiosk-api/blob/master/README.md) for installation and startup instructions.